mindscan-de/BrightFlux/README.md

   * support of templates, variables, template blocks
   * support of template files and template base directory
   * support of output transformation / conversion
+* Dashboard
+  * recipes for filtering located in 'favrecipes/dashboard' - filters implemented.
+  * output data to command line in the first iteration

 Also one note, just because the features are implemented somehow, it doesn't mean, that they are easy to use